Eddy current: Properties

 Eddy currents in conductors of non-zero resistivity generate heat as well as electromagnetic forces.
 The heat can be used for induction heating.
 The electromagnetic forces can be used for levitation, creating movement, or to give a strong braking effect.
 Eddy currents can also have undesirable effects, for instance power loss in transformers.
 In this application, they are minimized with thin plates, by lamination of conductors or other details of conductor shape.

 Self-induced eddy currents are responsible for the skin effect in conductors.
 The latter can be used for non-destructive testing of materials for geometry features, like micro-cracks.
 A similar effect is the proximity effect, which is caused by externally induced eddy currents.

 An object or part of an object experiences steady field intensity and direction where there is still relative motion of the field and the object (for example in the center of the field in the diagram), or unsteady fields where the currents cannot circulate due to the geometry of the conductor.
 In these situations charges collect on or within the object and these charges then produce static electric potentials that oppose any further current.
 Currents may be initially associated with the creation of static potentials, but these may be transitory and small.

 Eddy currents generate resistive losses that transform some forms of energy, such as kinetic energy, into heat.
 This Joule heating reduces efficiency of iron-core transformers and electric motors and other devices that use changing magnetic fields.
-Eddy currents are minimized in these devices by selecting magnetic core materials that have low electrical conductivity (e.g., ferrites) or by using thin sheets of magnetic material, known as laminations.
+Eddy currents are minimized in these devices by selecting magnetic core materials that have low electrical conductivity (e.g., ferrites or iron powder mixed with resin) or by using thin sheets of magnetic material, known as laminations.
 Electrons cannot cross the insulating gap between the laminations and so are unable to circulate on wide arcs.
 Charges gather at the lamination boundaries, in a process analogous to the Hall effect, producing electric fields that oppose any further accumulation of charge and hence suppressing the eddy currents.
 The shorter the distance between adjacent laminations (i.e., the greater the number of laminations per unit area, perpendicular to the applied field), the greater the suppression of eddy currents.

 The conversion of input energy to heat is not always undesirable, however, as there are some practical applications.
 One is in the brakes of some trains known as eddy current brakes.
 During braking, the metal wheels are exposed to a magnetic field from an electromagnet, generating eddy currents in the wheels.
 This eddy current is formed by the movement of the wheels.
 So, by Lenz's law, the magnetic field formed by the eddy current will oppose its cause.
 Thus the wheel will face a force opposing the initial movement of the wheel.
 The faster the wheels are spinning, the stronger the effect, meaning that as the train slows the braking force is reduced, producing a smooth stopping motion.

 Induction heating makes use of eddy currents to provide heating of metal objects.